No alarms and no surprises for the upcoming five-door 3 Series

 Brazilian website Quatro Rodas discovered these patent diagrams on the country’s National Institute of Industrial Property site.

 These images show the new wagon is identical to the just-unveiled sedan from the B-pillar forward.
-Behind this point the wagon will feature unique rear passenger doors, and a more capacious hind section.
+Behind this point the new wagon will feature unique rear passenger doors, and a more capacious hind section.

-Under the bonnet, the new 3 Series Touring will likely feature most, if not all, of the new 3 Series’ drivetrains, although we’re not holding our breath for an M3 wagon any time soon.
+Under the bonnet, the new 3 Series wagon will likely feature most, if not all, of the new 3 Series’ drivetrains, although we’re not holding our breath for an M3 wagon any time soon.

 There’s also 195kW/580Nm 3.0-litre six-cylinder turbo-diesel.
 A plug-in hybrid variant, and more six-cylinder choices are expected in the future.